anamariafovo/p5js-2d-game/README.md

 ### Gameplay instructions

-A, D - move
+-   A, D - move
-W - jump
+-   W - jump
-X - shoot to deaciate drone
+-   X - shoot to deactivate drone

 Collect points, deactivate drones and reach the portal to finish the level.
 Be careful not to fall in the gaps.